Pirates vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Kyle Bradish (1-1) will take the mound for the Orioles, his sixth start of the season.
+- The Orioles will hand the ball to Tyler Wells (2-1) for his seventh start of the season.

-- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.
+- In six starts this season, he's earned a quality start in one of them.

-- In five starts this season, Bradish has lasted five or more innings two times, with an average of 3.8 innings per appearance.
+- Wells has seven starts in a row of five innings or more.

 |Opponent